The cause & effect of messes

 The conundrum generally arises when there is a belief system that a particular set of values is ultimately correct, absolute, or the standard for all beings (even if they have nog agreed to be part of the system).
 That claim to authority creates the (often invisible) “hammer of judgement” that we fear and try to avoid.
 In this situation, there has been a shift from “comparative” value to “absolute” value.
 When you accept the mandate of absolute value, you can be locked into serving that system of expectations, consciously or subconsciously.

-Soul awakening and ascension require thoughtfulness and nuance in order to expand awareness into subtle belief systems and navigate to your inherent wholeness in all contexts.
+The evolution of your awareness requires thoughtfulness and nuance in order to expand insight to your subtle belief systems and orient from a reference point of inherent wholeness in all contexts.
 Blanket beliefs and anchored expectations create a lot of polarity and internal/external strife– sharp lines of opposition with insistence on who or what is “good” and “bad,” or “right” or “wrong.”

 However, there’s no need to live in polarity.
 In fact, I would say it is fairly essential to transcend polarity if you would like to experience a life of peace, expansiveness, and high vibrational connection.
 The polarities emerging from demands, requirements, and intolerance generate (personal and cultural) disconnects rather than pathways of resolution and inter-connectedness.